composer/satis/docs/config.md

 If true, output package providers.
 This will generate a directory per vendor and a json file per package.

+### includes

+If true, output package includes.
+This is `true` by default - setting it to `false` allows you to work with Composer v2 metadata URLs only.

 ### pretty-print

 Whether or not to use `JSON_PRETTY_PRINT` when generating json output.